aneesh-mulye/goadvent-2016/README.md

 TODO: any existing utility libraries that provide all these things one sorta-kinda expects from a language flirting with dynamism, implied by ∃GC?

+### Day 2

+Complex numbers turning out surprisingly useful here.

+As a friend said, a language with a *proper* numeric stack has not yet been made.